agntcy/oasf/CONTRIBUTING.md

    Template available
    [here](https://github.com/agntcy/oasf/blob/main/schema/templates/class_name.json).
 3. Define the `class` itself.
-4. In case of a `feature` class, make sure to overwrite the `data` attribute with a new object containing all the feature-specific attributes → [Defining an `object`](#defining-an-object).
+4. In case of a `module` class, make sure to overwrite the `data` attribute with a new object containing all the module-specific attributes → [Defining an `object`](#defining-an-object).
 5. Finally, verify the changes are working as expected in your local [oasf/server](https://github.com/agntcy/oasf/tree/main/server).